bcoin-org/bcoin-org.github.io/guides-markdown/wallets.md

 Bcoin implements [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) as a method of generating unlimited accounts deterministically.
 This adds additional dimensions to the hierarchy described above, meaning the same seed that can recover all your keys can also recover all your addresses.

-Each account also comes with its own "extended public key," a piece of data that can be used to generate all public keys for that account in a deterministic fashion.
-Remember that public keys can be used for receiving bitcoins, but not for spending.
-This means, for instance, that a business can create limitless deposit addresses for any number of its users without having to touch its critical private keys or seed.
+Each account also comes with its own "extended public key," a piece of data that can be used to generate all public keys for that account in deterministic fashion.
+This means, for instance, that a business can create limitless deposit addresses for its users without having to touch its critical private keys or seed.
+Remember that public keys can be used for receiving bitcoins, but not for spending, so a public key falling into the wrong hands will not immediately result in theft.

 ### Watch Only Wallets

 Speaking of not touching private keys, bcoin gives you the option to create wallets that are "watch only."
 Watch only wallets don't contain *any* private keys, which means they can't be used to spend the bitcoins they receive.
-However, they do a perfectly good job for creating addresses, receiving bitcoins, and detecting incoming transactions.
-Using watch only wallets where possible reduces the risk of your keys and bitcoin being stolen and is good security practice.
+However, they work perfectly fine for creating addresses, receiving bitcoins, and detecting incoming transactions.
+Using watch only wallets where appropriate reduces the risk of your keys and bitcoin being stolen and is good security practice.

 Accounts always inherit the watch only behavior of their parent wallet.
-In other words, a watch only wallet will have exclusively watch only accounts while a non-watch only wallet will have only non-watch only accounts.
+In other words, a watch only wallet will have exclusively watch only accounts while a regular wallet will have only regular accounts.
 Accordingly, you can't import private keys into a watch only wallet or public keys into regular wallets.
 If you try to mix and match watch only wallets and keys with bcoin, you're gonna have a bad time.

 ```bash
 ~$ curl http://127.0.0.1:18332/wallet/watchonlywallet/import -X POST -d '{"account":"default"